dotnet/roslyn/scripts/GenerateSdkPackages/README.md

 > .\change-all.ps1 -version "26418.00"
 ```

-Before uploading the packages to myget please do a local build to validate the changes.
+Before uploading the packages to Azure DevOps please do a local build to validate the changes.
 In order to do this the
 following line needs to be added to NuGet.config.
 Do not merge this change, it is for testing only.

 ``` xml